jacksleight/statamic-memberbox/README.md

 	* Activate account
 	* Edit account
 	* Update password
-* A Members tag that makes it super simple to control what content is restricted to which members and how
+* Member tags that make it super simple to control what content is restricted to which members and how
 * A handful of utility tags

 ### Who’s a Member?